xharaken/john-law-coin/HowToUseWallet.md

 ## Check the status of your account and the ACB

 You can check the status at the top of the wallet.
-This includes your coin balance, your bond balance, the current oracle level, the current bond price, the ACB's bond budget, when the current phase started etc. You can refer to the information when performing the operations explained below.
+This includes your coin balance, your bond balance, the current oracle level, the current bond price, the ACB's bond budget, when the current epoch started etc. You can refer to the information when performing the operations explained below.

 ## Send coins